 Grilled Lemon Chicken is a delicious main dish entree using 6 ingredients to make dinner come together in an hours time which includes the marinading time.
 Fresh lemon juice and zest blended with olive oil, garlic, pepper, and fresh rosemary make for a delicious chicken marinade.

 I love to have a few good marinade recipes in my back pocket to use at any given time.
 What better way to zest up plain chicken then use a robust marinade.
 Even better when only 6 ingredients are involved.
 This recipe for Grilled Lemon Chicken fits the bill for quick and delicious!
 I’ve been making this recipe for over ten years now and it never gets old.
+I pair the chicken with either my Greek Pasta Salad, Baked Potatoes, or even just grilled foil packet asparagus.
 Whether its for a quick family dinner or entertaining family and friends.
 This chicken marinade recipe is a hit.

 Here are just a few of the ingredients needed for this recipe.
 I’ve added in my notes to specifics or tips and tricks I’ve found that work!